O’Neil Global Cryptocurrency Weekly

 Please refer to the attached PDF for the full report.

-• Brazil’s Bovespa index declined 3.6% last week and breached support along its 50-DMA.
-The index remains in an Uptrend Under Pressure with seven distribution days.
+• Brazil’s Bovespa index declined 1.1% last week.
+The index was shifted to an Uptrend Under Pressure from a Confirmed Uptrend.
 We recommend investors selectively add risk in Brazilian equities.

 O’Neil TMT Weekly